Open-RSC/IdleRSC/README.md

 4. Run .bat/.sh file!

 ## Sleeping:
-IdleRSC can be used with any sleeper which will take hc.bmp and spit out slword.txt.
-You can also use [FOCR Resurrection](https://gitlab.com/idlersc/focr-resurrection).
+IdleRSC uses a sleeper server which is provided free of charge.
+However, if you would like, you can run the FOCR sleeper locally with --localOCR on the command line.
+Get the latest copy of FOCR here: [FOCR Resurrection](https://gitlab.com/idlersc/focr-resurrection).

 ## Account Security:
 Please be aware that run.bat is not encrypted.
 If someone has your run.bat, they have your username and password.